bestyhb/gitbook/Book/linux_gnu_df.md

 Mandatory arguments to long options are mandatory for short options too.

-    -a, --all
+`-a, --all`
 include pseudo, duplicate, inaccessible file systems

-    -B, --block-size=SIZE
+`-B`, `--block-size=SIZE`
-    scale sizes by SIZE before printing them; e.g., '-BM' prints sizes in units of 1,048,576 bytes; see SIZE format below
+scale sizes by SIZE before printing them; e.g., '`-BM`' prints sizes in units of 1,048,576 bytes; see SIZE format below

-    --direct
+`--direct`
 show statistics for a file instead of mount point

-    --total
+**`--total`**
 produce a grand total

-    -h, --human-readable
+**`-h`**, `--human-readable`
 print sizes in human readable format (e.g., 1K 234M 2G)

-    -H, --si
+`-H`, `--si`
 likewise, but use powers of 1000 not 1024

-    -i, --inodes
+`-i`, `--inodes`
 list inode information instead of block usage

+`-k`
-    -k like --block-size=1K
+like `--block-size=1K`

-    -l, --local
+`-l`, `--local`
 limit listing to local file systems

-    --no-sync
+`--no-sync`
 do not invoke sync before getting usage info (default)

-    --output[=FIELD_LIST]
+`--output[=FIELD_LIST]`
 use the output format defined by FIELD_LIST, or print all fields if FIELD_LIST is omitted.

-    -P, --portability
+`-P`, `--portability`
 use the POSIX output format

+`--sync`
-    --sync invoke sync before getting usage info
+invoke sync before getting usage info

-    -t, --type=TYPE
+`-t`, `--type=TYPE`
 limit listing to file systems of type TYPE

-    -T, --print-type
+`-T`, `--print-type`
 print file system type

-    -x, --exclude-type=TYPE
+`-x`, `--exclude-type=TYPE`
 limit listing to file systems not of type TYPE

+`-v`
-    -v (ignored)
+(ignored)

+`--help`
-    --help display this help and exit
+display this help and exit

-    --version
+`--version`
 output version information and exit

-    Display values are in units of the first available SIZE from --block-size, and the DF_BLOCK_SIZE, BLOCK_SIZE and BLOCKSIZE environment variables.
+Display values are in units of the first available SIZE from `--block-size`, and the DF_BLOCK_SIZE, BLOCK_SIZE and BLOCKSIZE environment variables.
 Otherwise, units default to 1024 bytes (or 512 if POSIXLY_CORRECT is set).

-    SIZE is an integer and optional unit (example: 10M is 10*1024*1024).
+SIZE is an integer and optional unit (example: 10M is 10\*1024\*1024).
 Units are K, M, G, T, P, E, Z, Y (powers of 1024) or KB, MB, ... (powers of 1000).

 FIELD_LIST is a comma-separated list of columns to be included.
 Valid field names are: 'source', 'fstype', 'itotal', 'iused', 'iavail', 'ipcent', 'size', 'used', 'avail', 'pcent', 'file' and 'target' (see info page).

-    GNU coreutils online help: <http://www.gnu.org/software/coreutils/>
+> GNU coreutils online help: <http://www.gnu.org/software/coreutils/>
-    Report df translation bugs to <http://translationproject.org/team/>
+> Report df translation bugs to <http://translationproject.org/team/>

 ## AUTHOR
 Written by Torbjorn Granlund, David MacKenzie, and Paul Eggert.